← all articles

 Back to the leaf

-This piece opened with a question: how does biology decide things, without anyone deciding.
+The opening question was how biology decides things without anyone deciding.
 The answer is that nothing does.
 A chamber loads, and when it is full enough the cycle that comes next fires by itself.
-Four engines run in sequence — load, build, meet, hold — each one outputting what the next one needs.
+Four engines run in sequence, load, build, meet, hold, each one outputting what the next one needs.
 There is no decider standing outside the cycle, telling it when to commit.
 The substrate is the signal.
 The crossing is the decision.

 The body has been doing this for the patient's entire life.
 The clinician's job, when it works, is to read which part of which cycle needs help and to support the part that has stopped.
 The body does the deciding.
 The body does the discharging.
 The body does the healing.